chrisgrieser/chrisgrieser/README.md

-In my day job, I am a researcher in sociology.
-My PhD-project investigates the governance of platform economies.
+In my day job, I am a researcher in sociology, investigating the governance of platform markets.

 I am also a self-taught software developer and have created various plugins for [Neovim](https://dotfyle.com/chrisgrieser),